james-jw/xq-promise/README.md

 return
   ($hardAnswer, $promise(()))
 ```
-In the above example, the work of sending the http requerst, and waiting for its response, will be forked immediately letting the main thread continue with computing the `$hardAnswer`.
+In the above example, the work of sending the http request, and waiting for it's response, will be forked immediately letting the main thread continue with computing the `$hardAnswer`.
 Once
 that is done, both it and the promise can be returned.

-Hopefully its clear now the use cases for both `fork-join` and `fork`.
+Hopefully its clear now what the use cases for both `fork-join` and `fork` are and how to use them!

 #### How to interact with shared resources
 With any async process comes the possibility of synchronization problems.
 Fortunately, XQuery due to its immutable nature is naturally suited to this type of work.
 Additionally from my limited look at BaseX, the code is very thread safe.
 Add to this, the introduction of the promise pattern and safe multi-threading appears to be real.